-- 4. Subdivisions for one-family, two-family, or multiple family dwellings.
+- 4. Subdivisions for Single-Family, Duplex, or Multifamily dwellings.
 Any such subdivision must be designed as a Village Open Space Subdivision. - a.
 Buildings in existence prior to January 22, 2013 shall not be subject to the provisions of Section 415.D.2, 4 and 6 below provided the provisions of section 415.F.5 below are met {Amended, Effective 01/22/13}